 Do you find it difficult to stay positive sometimes?
-For many of us, the challenges of the last 24 months have taken their toll.
+For many of us, the challenges of the few years have taken their toll.
 It can sometimes feel like two years have almost blurred into one.
 There is plenty of doom and gloom.
 But as Christians, we need to remember that God is still on the throne, and He’s still working.

 There is so much more going on in this world than just what we see.
 That’s the good news!
 It might seem a bit grim down here on planet Earth, but God is still at work.
 He’s doing great things and achieving his purposes.

 Bill Muehlenberg from Culture Watch joined us on 20Twenty to share his perspective on the big issues facing Christians in our world today.
 Bill believes that our perception of what’s happening around us depends a lot on our knowledge of church history.

 Many Christians believe this is in fact the end times, but in the book of Revelation the opening words say these are things that ‘must take place soon’.
 We’ve had about a 2000-year gap so far from when that was first written.